 In severe cases of glomerulonephritis, a complication called nephrotic syndrome can result from the extreme urinary protein loss.
-Nephrotic syndrome is defined as the combination of significant protein loss in the urine, high serum cholesterol and low serum albumin (serum is the fluid portion of the blood), and edema or other abnormal accumulation of fluid.
-Patients with nephrotic syndrome have high blood pressure and may develop abnormal blood clots resulting in a variety of signs associated with occluded or blocked blood vessels, or edema (swelling), especially of the legs or abdomen.
+Nephrotic syndrome is defined as the combination of significant protein loss in the urine, high serum cholesterol, and low serum albumin (serum is the fluid portion of the blood), and edema (swelling), or other abnormal accumulation of fluid.
+Patients with nephrotic syndrome have high blood pressure and may develop abnormal blood clots resulting in a variety of signs associated with blocked blood vessels, or edema, especially of the legs or abdomen.

 How is glomerulonephritis diagnosed?

 "To definitively diagnose glomerulonephritis, a biopsy of the kidney is needed."